zepliu/zepliu.github.io/research.md

 #### 2026

 **Liu, Z.**, Lin, C. J. C. (2026).
 Prosody under tonal constraints: How prosodic cues are used in syntactic disambiguation in a tone language.
-Poster will be presented at *the 20th Conference on Laboratory Phonology* (LabPhon-20), Montral, Qubec, Canada.
+Poster will be presented at *the 20th Conference on Laboratory Phonology* (LabPhon-20), Montral, Quebec, Canada.
 June 26-28.

 **Liu, Z.**, Lin, C. J. C. (2026).
 Unfolding syntax through prosody: Interpreting and signaling branching structure in a tone language.
 Poster will be presented at *the 39th Annual Conference on Human Sentence Processing*, Massachusetts Institute of Technology, Cambridge, MA.
 March 26-28.